The Bible says in Acts 9:36-43, Now there was at Joppa a certain disciple named Tabitha,

 in the same way, then they should join together in equality.
 If a Gentile is

-received and accepted by God only on account of faith, then that Gentile should
+received and accepted by God only on account of faith in Jesus, then that

 It says in Acts 10:1-8, There was a certain man in